Elhamghiasi/llm-to-rag-notes/Understanding_RAG.md

 - **RAG** uses an organization’s internal data to augment prompt engineering.
 - **Fine-tuning** retrains a model on a focused set of external data to improve performance.

+## How Does RAG Work?

+**Retrieval-Augmented Generation (RAG)** works by locating information in internal data sources that is relevant to the user’s query, then using that data to generate more accurate responses.
+A data *"retrieval"* mechanism is added to *"augment"* the LLM by helping it *"generate"* more relevant responses.

+RAG models generate answers via a four-stage process:

+1. **Query**: A user submits a query, which initializes the RAG system.
+2. **Information Retrieval**: Complex algorithms comb the organization’s knowledge bases in search of relevant information.
+3. **Integration**: The retrieved data is combined with the user’s query and given to the RAG model to answer.
+Up to this point, the LLM has not processed the query.
+4. **Response**: Blending the retrieved data with its own training and stored knowledge, the LLM generates a contextually accurate response.

+When searching through internal documents, RAG systems use **semantic search**.
+Vector databases organize data by similarity, enabling searches by meaning rather than keyword.
+Semantic search allows RAG algorithms to understand the intent behind a query and return the most relevant data.

+However, RAG systems require **extensive data architecture** construction and maintenance.
+Data engineers must build the pipelines needed to connect the organization’s data lakehouses with the LLM.

+### Conceptual Analogy

+To conceptualize RAG, imagine a generative AI model as an amateur home cook.
+They know the basics of cooking but lack the expert knowledge—an organization’s proprietary database—of a chef trained in a particular cuisine.
+RAG is like giving the home cook a cookbook for that cuisine.
+By combining their general cooking knowledge with the recipes in the cookbook, the home cook can create cuisine-specific dishes with ease.